sara-nl/cdidocs/index.markdown

 There is also another webdav interface.
 The storage system behind ownCloud is dCache. dCache has a native webdav door, accessible at https://pn1.cdi.surfsara.nl:8443/cdi/users/username/files/, where username is your own username.
 You will be asked for your username and password.

+The dCache webdav interface offers a better performance than the ownCloud webdav.
+You may want to use it if you want to upload or download large amounts of data.

 ### Connection not secure

 You may see the error "Connection not secure" when accessing the dCache webdav door.